Industry must consider how to better integrate technology into processes and culture.

 Commenting on the survey, Jim Clery, Partner and Head of Real Estate at KPMG in Ireland said: "The lesson from this year's survey is that to get real benefit from new innovations, engineering and construction companies and major project owners need a strong technology vision and must consider how they can better integrate technology into their processes and culture."

 KPMG's Global Construction Survey provides an illustration of how the global engineering and construction industry has evolved since 2005.
 Touching on topics from risk management and underperforming projects to new sectors and opportunities, the publication has provided clients and advisors with critical insights into the trends and issues affecting the industry for nearly a decade.
-Read the full publication here.
+Read the full publication here (PDF, 10MB).